A Mile In My Moccasins

 - Coyhis (deer) This graphic is used to represent the Native tradition of "sharing the deer."
 "Sharing the deer" is the idea that everything you have is shared with your community, as in a hunt when the game is shared among all members of the group.

-Once all students have finished, conclude with a whole-group discussion of observations about the Native American giving traditions - similarities and differences between Indian groups.
-Have students refer to the vocabulary sheet from lesson one.
+Once all have finished, conclude with a whole-group discussion of observations about the Native American giving traditions - similarities and differences between Indian groups.
+Have participants refer to the vocabulary sheet from lesson one.
 Discuss any terms that seem relevant to the scenarios from today.

 None for this lesson.